Submitty/Submitty/README.md

 ### LICENSING
-All non 3rd party code in Submitty is under the BSD "3-Clause" License.
+Submitty is licensed under BSD "3-Clause" which can be viewed in [LICENSE](LICENSE.md)
+Licenses for the 3rd party components can be viewed in [LICENSE-THIRD-PARTY](LICENSE-THIRD-PARTY.md)